coste-v/kubernetes_infra_tutorial/Part1.md

     app: redis  # Which pods are concerned
 ```

 What happens here ?
 Kubernetes will create a resource that will allow **any Pods** with the "redis" label (our redis-server has it !) to be accessible with the "redis-service" host name.
-The service will also redirect the trafic on port 4321 to the port 6379 of any Pods with the "redis" label.
+The service will also redirect the traffic on port 4321 to the port 6379 of any Pods with the "redis" label.

 Let's create this service :